radiasoft/zgoubi/README.md

 Building in Docker
 ------------------

-To downloand and build zgoubi and execute the tests on a system with Docker installed and the Docker service running, execute the following in a command-line shell sucha as bash: ```bash git clone https://github.com/radiasoft/zgoubi cd zgoubi ./travis.sh ``` This will use [cmake] to build the master branch of the zgoubi repository.
+To download and build zgoubi and execute the tests on a system with Docker installed and the Docker service running, execute the following in a command-line shell such as bash: ```bash git clone https://github.com/radiasoft/zgoubi cd zgoubi ./travis.sh ``` This will use [cmake] to build the master branch of the zgoubi repository.
 Then it will use the companion package `ctest` to run the zgoubi test